tcrundall/chronostar-tng/docs/source/quickstart.rst

    component:
       minimize_method: "Nelder-Mead"  # The scipy.optimize method
       reg_covar: 1.e-6                # Covariance matrix regularization constant
+      nthreads: 4                     # How many numba threads to use for overlap integral calc
+      stellar_uncertainties: True     # If the final 36 columns of data file are covariances

    # Specifics for the actual run
    run: